HTTP requests are a very fundamental part of the web as a whole. They are used to access resources hosted on a server (which could be remote).

 should be closed after we are done reading from it to prevent memory leaks.

-at the end of the function is used to close the response body.
-We can then go ahead and print out the value of the response to the terminal.
-As good programmers it is important to handle possible errors, so we use an if statement to check for any errors and log the error if it exists:
+at the end of the function, is used to close the response body.
+We can then print out the value of the response to the terminal.
+As good programmers, it is important to handle possible errors, so we use an if statement to check for any errors and log the error if it exists:

 At this point, we are all set and can execute the file containing our code.
-If everything went well you will notice some JSON data similar to the image below gets printed to the terminal:
+If everything went well, you will notice that some JSON data similar to the image below gets printed to the terminal:

 Congratulations, you have just made your first HTTP request with Go.
 Now that we have seen how we can fetch resources from a server using the HTTP GET method, we will look at how to post resources to a server next.

 The HTTP POST method is used to make requests that usually contain a body.
-It Is used to send data to a server, the data sent is usually used for creating or updating resources.
+It is used to send data to a server; the data sent is usually used to create or update resources.

-A clear instance where a POST request is used is when a user tries to create a social media account, the user is required to provide their data (name, email, and password).
-This data is then parsed and sent as a POST request to a server which then creates and saves the user.
-Just like for the GET method seen above, Go’s net/http
+A clear instance where a POST request is used is when a user tries to create a social media account and they are required to provide their data (name, email, and password).
+This data is then parsed and sent as a POST request to a server, which then creates and saves the user.
+Just like with the GET method seen above, Go’s net/http

 io.Reader

-The Post function returns a response and an error.
-For us to invoke the Post function we have to convert our request body to the accepted type.
+function, we have to convert our request body to the accepted type.
 For this example, we will make a post request to https://postman-echo.com/post and pass in JSON data containing a name and an email.
-To get started we convert our JSON data to a type that implements the Io.Reader interface the Post function expects, this is a two-way step:

-- Next, we convert the encoded JSON data to a type implemented by the
+To get started, we convert our JSON data to a type that implements the io.Reader

 io.Reader

-function returns a value of type buffer which we can then pass unto the Post function
+function returns a value of type buffer, which we can then pass onto the Post

 postBody, _ := json.Marshal(map[string]string{ "name": "Toby", "email": "[email protected]", }) responseBody := bytes.NewBuffer(postBody)